NewthingAde/-SHELL-SCRIPTING/README.md

                                     sudo ls -lla /home/

-- Next i can list the files in one of the user let us take the user motun as an example
+- Next i can list the files in one of the user let us take the user tolu as an example

                                     sudo vi /home/tolu/